jzhao11/csc690-fa19-jzhao11/README.md

 In dashboard, user shall be able to see the messages s/he has sent or the ones sent to him/her.
 User shall be able to sign out.

+User Credentials For Test:
+Here is a registered user account that can be used for your tests (with some items and messages).
+Username: jzhao11
+Password: 111111

 Wire Frames:
 The basic design of user interface is available in the Main.storyboard.
 In addition to the interface builder, some view components are customized within the program.